davidyshen/pdf_merger/INSTALLATION.md

 1. Open File Explorer
 2. Select multiple PDF files
-3. Right-click and look for "Merge PDFs" option in the context menu
+3. Right-click and look for "Merge PDFs" option in the context menu (on Windows 11, this may be under "Show more options").
-4. Click to launch the merger window
+4. Click to launch the merger window.

 ### Troubleshooting Context Menu